-- evidence;
+- (a) evidence;

-- jurisdiction;
+- (b) jurisdiction;

-- choice of forum and choice of law.
+- (c) choice of forum and choice of law

 Although these issues are ancillary to the question of legal liability, they are capable of determining the outcome in a practical way: if it is all too hard, the stakes have to be very high to justify litigation.
 This may operate especially harshly when the litigants are unequally matched.
 This phenomenon is already familiar in orthodox computer litigation, and to some extent in general commercial litigation.